adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 ## Modules vs components

-Sometimes it's hard to decide whether something is a component or a module.
+Sometimes it's hard to decide whether something should be a component or a module.
 For example, we might have a header containing a logo and a menu.
 Are these components or modules?

-In a recent project of mine, it made sense for the logo to be a component and the menu to be a module of its own.
+In a recent project it made most sense for the logo to be a component and the menu to be a module of its own.
+What's a header without logo?
+And the navigation might be moved below the header.

 Nobody understands your requirements as well as you do.
 Through experience you'll get a feel for it.
 And if you get it wrong, changing from a component to a module is easy.

-That's enough of the theory.
+That's enough theory.
 Let's build three different modules together.
 In doing so, the hope is to cover most of the things we think about when writing CSS.

 ## 1. Creating a basket module